-Labengki Island is an untouched paradise and one of Indonesia’s most best-kept secrets.
-I consider myself one of the lucky few to have had the chance to explore Labengki Island before it becomes another popular tourist destination in Indonesia.
+Labengki Island (Pulau Labengki) is an untouched paradise and one of Indonesia’s most best-kept secrets.
+I consider myself one of the lucky few to have had the chance to explore this island before it becomes another popular tourist destination in Indonesia.

-Here is a complete guide to Labengki Island, including how to get there and what to expect!
+Here is a complete guide to Labengki Island, including how to get there and what to expect when you arrive.

-Have you got travel insurance for Indonesia?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+Have you got travel insurance for Sulawesi?
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

-Pulau Labengki is an island located off the Southeast coast of Sulawesi in Indonesia.
-From the mainland, it is approximately a 2-hour boat trip to reach Labengki Island.
+Pulau Labengki is an island located off the southeast coast of Sulawesi in Indonesia.
+From the mainland, it’s approximately a 2-hour boat trip to reach the island.

 HOW TO GET TO PULAU LABENGKI

-The most efficient way to travel to Pulau Labengki is to fly to Kendari Airport, which is the nearest city to Labengki Island in Southeast Sulawesi.
+The most efficient way to travel to Labengki Island is to fly to Kendari Airport, which is the nearest city to the island in Southeast Sulawesi.

 Most flights will fly to Makasar in West Sulawesi and here you will have to transfer flights and fly to Kendari in Southeast Sulawesi.